b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 # B #

+Behera, Simanchal (2018).
+'Mathas in Odisha with Special Reference to Ganjam District: A Study' (pp. 1 - 18) in *JETIR (Journal of Emerging Technologies and Innovative Research)*, August 2018, Vol. 5, Issue 8.
+Source: https://www.jetir.org/papers/JETIR1808161.pdf (accessed: Sunday, July 06, 2025)

+**Purport:**
+Usefully, this article also outlines the phenomenon and duties of a Matha or Mutt, amongst ither things.

 ### BHATIA, V. ###

 * Bhatia, Varuni (auth.)
 (2020).
 'The Afterlife of an Avatar in Modern Times' (pp. 17 - 32) in Sardella, Ferdinando & Wong, Lucian (eds.)
 (2020). *The Legacy of Vaishnavism in Colonial Bengal*.
 Milton Park, Oxon, Engand, U.K: Routledge (an imprint of the Taylor & Francis Group).
 ISBN 9781138561793 (hbk).